smi96/Gaming-Center/README.md

 # Gaming-Center
-Collection of Classic games like Snake , Maze Solving , Memory Matching
+Collection of Classic games like Snake , Maze Solving , Memory Matching made for Windows Platform.
+And sample app of a Picture Viewer.